11 Myths and Truths About Condoms

 A recent study presented that only one third of all young people in the US used condoms last time they had sex.
-It has therefore become time to once and for all burst the condom myths and kill the bad rationalizations.
+There has therefore come time to once and for all burst the condom myths and brush off some bad rationalizations.
 Print and save or give away to the nearest teenager.

 1. “Condoms smell of rubber”

-What else would they smell?
-If you have sex, there are a lot of other things that also can smell, so in comparison it doesn’t need not be a big problem.
-If you still think that condoms smell too bad there are alternatives, such as Billy Boy Aroma with hints of tutti frutti or plastic condom Naked, which is completely odorless.
+What else would they smell of?
+If you have sex, there are a lot of other things that also can smell, so in comparison to that it doesn’t need not be a big problem.
+If you still think that condoms smell too bad, there are alternatives, such as Billy Boy Aroma with hints of tutti frutti or plastic condom Naked, which is completely odorless.

 2. “Foreplay is destroyed with condoms”

 It’s all about dexterity.
 If the condom is within arm’s reach, it does not take more than 20 seconds to get it in place.
 Practice, practice, practice.

 3. “It’s the guy’s responsibility to use condoms”

 The usual excuse that naturally circulates only in heterosexual circles.
 What role does it play who is responsible if someone gets infected?
 In the end, however, everyone is responsible for their own health.
 To suggest using a condom implies only that you value yourself and your partner.
 Nowadays, there are both condoms for men and women.
 Femidom is a bigger type of condom that women put into the vagina.